French cuisine: Late 19th century – early 20th century

 Some have speculated that a contributor to nouvelle cuisine was World War II when animal protein was in short supply during the German occupation.
 By the mid-1980s food writers stated that the style of cuisine had reached exhaustion and many chefs began returning to the haute cuisine style of cooking, although much of the lighter presentations and new techniques remained.

-When the French colonized Vietnam, one of the most famous and popular dishes, Pot-au-feu was subsequently introduced to the local people.
-While it didn't directly create the widely recognizable Vietnamese dish, Pho, it served as a reference for the modern-day form of Pho.

 National cuisine

 There are many dishes that are considered part of French national cuisine today.

 A meal often consists of three courses, hors d'œuvre or entrée (introductory course, sometimes soup), plat principal (main course), fromage (cheese course) or dessert, sometimes with a salad offered before the cheese or dessert.

+The notion of a French national cuisine is understood as a set of foods that all people eat and have strong opinions about, regardless of class.
+Those who are poorer still eat the same foods as the rich, albeit less frequently.